 - The 911 caller implied that she didn’t trust Mr. James Snead.
 She seemed frightened about what might happen if he took Cruz’s money and invested it.

 Investigators are surely looking into this.
-Mr. Snead’s version of events seem quite different from the 911 caller’s.
+Mr. Snead’s version of events seems quite different from the 911 caller’s.
 “Didn’t notice anything,” … “Nikolas said his life had never been better.”

 Yet something in fact triggered Cruz’ on February 14, 2018.